7Eternity/Agent-Kernel/README.md

 ### 1. Framework Overview

 The Agent-Kernel framework adopts a modular microkernel architecture, with a core system—composed of the **Agent**, **Environment**, **Action**, **Controller**, and **System** modules—and multiple plugins.
-The core manages plugin registration and asynchronous communication, while plugins provide the specialized functions for social simulation, as shown in the diagram below:
+The core manages plugin registration, behavior verification, asynchronous communication, and other core responsibilities, while plugins provide the specialized functions for social simulation, as shown in the diagram below:

 <p align="center">